Moshe Dayan: Southern Command

-Chief of Staff
+Chief of the General Staff

 The year 1952 was a time of economic crisis for the new state.
-Faced with demands of a 20% cut in budget and the discharge of 6,000 IDF members, Yigael Yadin resigned as chief of staff in November 1952, and was replaced by Mordechai Maklef.
-In December 1952, Dayan was promoted to chief of the Operations (G) Branch, the second most senior General Staff post.
+Faced with demands of a 20% cut in budget and the discharge of 6,000 IDF members, Yigael Yadin resigned as Chief of the General Staff in November 1952, and was replaced by Mordechai Maklef.
+In December 1952, Dayan was promoted to Chief of the Operations (G) Branch, the second most senior General Staff post.
 One of Dayan's actions in this post was to commence work on the canal diverting water from the River Jordan, September 1953.

 During 1953, Prime Minister and Defence Minister David Ben-Gurion began to make preparations for his retirement.
 His choice for defence minister was Pinhas Lavon, who became acting MoD in the autumn of 1953.
 Lavon and Maklef were unable to work together and Maklef resigned.
 Dayan was immediately appointed CoS on 7 December 1953.
 This appointment was Ben-Gurion's last act as prime minister before his replacement by acting Prime Minister Moshe Sharett.

 On taking command, based on Ben-Gurion's three-year defence programme, Dayan carried out a major reorganisation of the Israeli army, which, among others, included: